fishcus/KAP-manual/en/operation/storage_cleanup.en.md

 ## Garbage Cleanup

-After KAP running for a period of time, there could be garbage data leftover.
+After Kyligence Enterprise running for a period of time, there could be garbage data leftover.
 Garbage data occupies disk and metadata spaces and could downgrade overall system performance to some extent.
 The garbage data mainly includes:

 - Leftover cube data after cube is purged
 - Leftover segment data after segment is merged